jspinoza3/2azerons/README.txt

 - --- Then you can unplug  right azeron, plug back in, restart the cursor.ahk script, and it should be detecting normal resting state for joystick (i.e. X050 Y050) and responding to manipulation appropriately

 ===========Customization Intro============
-- customization is possible, but involves editing source code in most cases.
-Here are some possible customizations, ranked roughly from least to most difficult:
-- --- move the action associated with a single standalone physical button (a button not connected to another by a magenta elipse in the google drawing) to a different standalone physical button.
-This can be done without editing source code.
-You just have to change the binding in the azeron software.
-- --- move an entire set of key bindings associate with a chording group (set of buttons connected by magenta elipses in the google drawing) to a different finger that controls a congruent chording group.
-For example, swapping the behaviour of the left and right index finger or swapping the behaviour of any two fingers other than index fingers and thumb.
-This can also be achieved without editing source code.
-- --- change the binding of any button in the profile, mapping it to a previously unbound key.
-This will require editing source code because 2azerons.ahk performs actions based on key signals detected with ignorance to what physical button was pressed.
-- --- change the longpress or shortpress actions associated with any key or chord.
-This will require you to have some understanding of how 2azerons.ahk is arranged and the syntax that you will need to use to specify the desired actions.
-It helps to have a experience working with functions and classes in AHK.
-- --- selectively swapping the bindings of some the buttons between chording groups.
-Again, 2azerons has no way of knowing where key signals came from.
-It identifies chord presses by listening for combinations of signals.
-Therefore, if you change the signals that are bound to buttons in a chording group, then 2azerons will no longer interpret those physical chord presses appropriately.
-- --- define new modes and button(s) for mode switching
-- --- define custom chording groups, i.e. regrouping buttons, merging groups, splitting groups etc.
+- The remainder of this readme is aimed at giving you an understanding of how you can edit 2azerons.ahk to customize how your 2 azerons act.

 ===========Customization Overview============
 - longpressify.ahk is relatively set in stone and users have been given alot of customization power without the need to change this file.
 - There are two recommended places for making changes to customize behaviour:
 - --- Profile Level: you may be able to relocate the actions shown in 2Azerons.png by moving bindings around in the Azeron profiles.
 However many customizations will require you make changes on the AHK level as well.
 - --- AHK Level: 2azerons.ahk works by remapping keyboard and mouse signals with complete ignorance to which physical button or which device they are coming from.
 Changing behaviour from that which is shown in the google drawing requires editing the source code in 2azerons.ahk in most cases.
 Make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron.
 Within this script you will reference azeron buttons by the AHK name of the keyboard or mouse action that the button is binded to in the profile level.
 AHK Level changes are required for most customizations.
+You can also define custom chording groups, modes, and mode switching button.

 ============AHK Level customization kinesthetic learning resources===============
 - since 2azerons.ahk is a lengthly and complex file, I have also provided a folder called "hello_world" with some educational example scripts that will help you gain a more fundamental understanding of the object oriented system of defining button behaviour in longpressify.ahk environment.